-While not employing as many residents as the oil and gas sector, the Louisiana's fisheries sector remains a dominant driver of the state's economy, especially for coastal residents.
+While not employing as many residents as the oil and gas sector, Louisiana's fisheries sector remains a dominant driver of the state's economy, especially for coastal residents.
 The state of Louisiana hosts about 1/5th of all commercial fish and shellfish landings in the United States, making it the second largest producer of fisheries behind Alaska (Barataria-Terrebonne National Estuary Program, 2018).
 Additionally, a significant majority of seafood harvested in the Gulf of Mexico transits through ports in south Louisiana.

-Important commercial fish landings in the BTNE include the ports of Dulac-Chauvin and Grand Isle.
-Finfish comprise most of the commercial landings and include species such as snapper, grouper, tuna, and menhaden (Ogunyinka et al., 2011).
-The

-Terrebonne Basin is also an important landing and fisheries location for blue crab fisherman and is a significant contributor to the economy.
+Important commercial fish landings in the BTES include the ports of Dulac-Chauvin and Grand Isle.
+Finfish comprise most of the commercial landings and include species such as snapper (Lutjanus spp.), grouper (Mycteroperca microlepis; Epinephelus itajara), tuna (Thunnus spp.; Katsuwonus pelamis), and menhaden (Ogunyinka et al., 2011).
+The Terrebonne Basin is also an important landing and fisheries location for blue crab and is a significant contributor to the economy.

 Equally important to the local and state economy are the basin's shrimp and oyster fisheries.
-Shrimp fishermen bottom trawl for three primary Gulf species: white shrimp, brown shrimp, and pink shrimp.
-Oysters play a significant role in Louisiana culture and oystermen are among the most vocal stakeholders contributing to the coastal land loss discussion (Ogunyinka et al., 2011).
-Northward in the basin, freshwater fishermen pursue crawfish, alligators, and finfish species such as drum, catfish, and bass (Isaacs, 2018).
+Shrimp fishermen bottom trawl for three primary Gulf species: white shrimp, brown shrimp, and pink shrimp (Farfantepenaeus duorarum).
+Oysters play a significant role in Louisiana culture, and oystermen are among the most vocal stakeholders contributing to the coastal land loss discussion (Ogunyinka et al., 2011).
+Northward in the basin, freshwater fishermen pursue crawfish, alligators, and finfish species such as drum (Sciaenops ocellatus; Pogonias cromis), catfish (Bagre marinus; Arius felis), and bass (Micropterus spp.; Morone chrysops) (Isaacs, 2018).